jajuk-team/jajuk-team.github.io/manual/devices.md

 You can synchronize two devices from the physical perspective with "Synchronize" command from contextual menu on selected device or from the view_devices in the Configuration perspective.

 ## Collection backup and restore
 All your collection and properties on your tracks are stored in the collection files (``collection*.xml`` files).
 By default Jajuk performs a backup of this collection file (collection-{date}.xml files) until it takes 20MB on the disk.
-You can set maximum backup size in the [Preferences view](view_preferences.html) / Advanced tab.
+You can set maximum backup size in the [Preferences view /Advanced tab](view_preferences.html#advanced-tab).

 Restore: if you just made a manipulation error and still in Jajuk, close it.
 Then override collection.xml file with ``collection-{date}.xml``.